mathbio/nikola-site/INSTALL.md

     nikola build

 and, if everything went right, the new post is built.
+Let's see if everything is still in order: run

+    nikola serve

+and point your browser to http://127.0.0.1:8000 (this is your own computer!).
+Check that the site looks normal and your post showed up fine.
+Then you can kill the `nikola serve` process (hit Ctrl-C).

-Now we have to sync the github repos.
+Finally we have to sync the github repos.
 We are still in the `nikola-site` folder, so let us do it first:

     git add posts/*
     git commit -m "Adding post foo..."